Footprints: A Forensic Analysis

 🔍Dimension: The dimension cannot be given too much significance.
 Nevertheless, it should be noted.
 If the dimensions vary to a considerable extent, then it can be deduced that the suspect could not have left the questioned print.

 🔍General shape: The shape of the foot may have remarkable variations.
-It may be normal, flat, club shaped, bow shaped, broken bridge or abnormal.
+It may be a normal, flat, club-shaped, bow-shaped, broken bridge, or abnormal.

 🔍Pattern: Sometimes ridge patterns may be noticed on the prints and impressions.
 Their study may reveal identifying characteristics.

-🔍Margins: Sometimes margin of the bare footprints are highly characteristics.
-The margins consist of the outline of the heel and the inner and the outer boundary line of the foot.
+🔍Margins: Sometimes the margin of the bare footprints is highly characteristic.
+The margins consist of the outline of the heel and the inner and outer boundary lines of the foot.
 The heel may be oval or round; the outer margin may be straight, bulging outward or inward.

-🔍Toe marks: The shapes and sizes of the toes, their inter spaces and alignment vary greatly.
-Long and short toes, missing toes, an extra toe etc., may be highly characteristics
+🔍Toe marks: The shapes and sizes of the toes, their interspaces, and alignment vary greatly.
+Long and short toes, missing toes, an extra toe, etc., may be highly characteristic

-🔍Crease, phalange, cut marks etc.: The shape, size position of the phalanges of the toes, crease marks or cuts may be highly characteristic.
+🔍Crease, phalange, cut marks, etc. The shape, size, and position of the phalanges of the toes, crease marks, or cuts may be highly characteristic.

 👣Khoji System of Identification

-✅There exists a tribe known as ‘Khoji,’ dwelling in parts of Rajasthan, Gujrat and Punjab, whose hereditary profession is to study the footprints of the persons and the marks left by animals.
+✅There exists a tribe known as ‘Khoji,’ dwelling in parts of Rajasthan, Gujarat, and Punjab, whose hereditary profession is to study the footprints of persons and the marks left by animals.

 ✅Their services are utilized by the police to track culprits or stolen animals.
-These trackers can tell whether the footprint of the animal is a fresh one or a few hours old or, for that matter even a few days or few months old.
+These trackers can tell whether the footprint of the animal is a fresh one or a few hours old or, for that matter, even a few days or a few months old.

-✅The khoji’s used different terms to describe various parts of the foot.
+✅The khoji used different terms to describe various parts of the foot.
 The terms used by them are described in the following figure:

 Khoji System of Identification